 - You lost a physical tag and got a replacement one.

 The Dynotag Cloud Service (DCS) actually does not know how many physical tags exist for any given dynotag.
 The physical tags may be misplaced or lost – but the cloud component of the dynotag will live on – even if no physical tags are using it.
 When you get replacement tag(s) you can use the original dynotag as the “BASE TAG” and configure the replacement as a “CLONE TAG”.
 This way, you do not have re-enter the information from scratch.

 Using the “Clone Tag” facility is easy – and you can implement it at any time, even with your existing tags.
 You can have more than one clone tag scheme going for different tags.

-Your tag Edit form is updated with the new template, which now shows of a drop-down list button to help you pick one of your existing tags.
+- Your tag Edit form is updated with the new template, which now displays a drop-down list selector labeled “Existing Tag to Forward to“.
+In that list your eligible base tags are displayed.
 Pick “tag A”, click “Save”.

 Your tag “B” is now a clone of tag “A” and will behave as “A” was scanned or viewed when third parties view its content.
 When you update the contents of tag “A” changes will be in effect for all its clones also.

 You can repeat the process for tag “C”.
 You can do this for as many tag as you want, there is no limit to how many tags can be a clone of a tag.